 This can be evidenced by other experiences listed on TripAdvisor or Facebook, photos taken, a Doctor’s medical note evidencing food poisoning or a receipt from a pharmacy for medicine to allay food poisoning symptoms.

 It is worth noting at this point that taking an establishment to Court is the last resort, and you ought to give the establishment the opportunity to settle any claim beforehand in writing with the proviso that (you) shall proceed with Court action within 7 days.
 This is known as ‘pre-action protocol and conduct’ and includes Alternative Dispute Resolution (‘ADR’).

 Any decent establishment worth its salt would settle any claim out of Court to avoid any reputational damage, although this isn’t always the case so be prepared to follow through and deliver on any promises.

-What are your experiences?
+What are your experiences with unsatisfactory meals?
 Have you had to take a restaurant to Court?